vkocubinsky/SublimeTableEditor/README.md

 ## License

-Package is distributed by GNU General Public License v3.0.
+Package is distributed by Apache 2.0 License

 ## Testing